geraldaungst/exandria-campaign/90 Session Notes/01 Future Planning/Lady Emer Conversation Progression.md

 - "So.
 Assassination?
 Theft?
 Or did someone send you for something specific?"
 - "You clearly didn't climb a mountain in winter for the view.
 What do you want from me?"
-- "I heard the owlbears earlier.
-The basilisks too.
-You killed your way up here - that takes skill.
-Who are you working for?"
 - "Are you going to tell me what this is about, or am I supposed to guess while hogtied and blindfolded?"

 ### What She Wants (In Priority Order)